kubernetes/website/content/en/docs/tutorials/security/apparmor.md

 ## {{% heading "objectives" %}}

-* See an example of how to load a profile on a node
+* See an example of how to load a profile on a Node
 * Learn how to enforce the profile on a Pod
 * Learn how to check that the profile is loaded
 * See what happens when a profile is violated